Categories

 Tradeshift’s platform was heavily built after its corporate customers’ specific needs.
 There is a huge effort by professional services teams to make for the documents traded to be handled correctly within the procurement systems these companies have in place, and campaigns for onboarding their suppliers.
 This means that though we tried to push for consistent and simple actions for the sellers to connect with their buyers and start sending/receiving documents, there was a technical barrier to this plug-and-play approach we first envisioned.
 The idea was put aside at that time.

-That led to the decision of focusing on the suppliers already using the platform and those being onboarded through campaigns.
+That led to the decision to focus on the suppliers already using the platform and those being onboarded through campaigns.

 The journeys and steps gave place to a simple dashboard introduction modal, a reminder to add missing information, and a modular operational dashboard.